Western business flight from Russia continues with Shell, GM and others ending or suspending dealings

 Britain added to a long list of economic punishments it has already adopted by banning Russian-owned ships from docking in U.K. ports.
 “Given Putin’s action in #Ukraine I’ve made clear these vessels are NOT welcome here,” Grant Shapps, Britain’s transport minister, tweeted.

-Even Switzerland suspended its centuries-old policy of neutrality and isolation to say it would join the European Union in closing its airspace to Russian flights and impose sanctions on Russian President Vladimir Putin and other officials.
+Even Switzerland suspended its centuries-old policy of neutrality and isolation to say it would join the European Union in closing its airspace to Russian flights and imposing sanctions on Russian President Vladimir Putin and other officials.

 “We are in an extraordinary situation where extraordinary measures could be decided,” President and Foreign Minister Ignazio Cassis told reporters Monday.